Discover the Ancient Ginkgo Tree: A Living Relic for Your Landscape

 - Ancient Heritage: Own a piece of living history with a tree that has existed for millions of years.

-- Stunning Fall Color: Enjoy vibrant golden yellow foliage each autumn.
+- Stunning Fall Color: Enjoy vibrant golden yellow foliage each autumn, creating a breathtaking display.

-- Disease Resistance: Benefit from a tree that is naturally resistant to pests and diseases.
+- Disease Resistance: Benefit from a tree that is naturally resistant to pests and diseases, reducing the need for chemical treatments.

-- Low Maintenance: Save time and effort with a hardy and easy-to-grow tree.
+- Low Maintenance: Save time and effort with a hardy and easy-to-grow tree that thrives with minimal intervention.

-- Landscaping on a Budget: Enhance your landscape affordably with this bare root tree.
+- Landscaping on a Budget: Enhance your landscape affordably with this bare root tree, offering significant value.

 Key Features